ZanzibarNuclear/nuclear-ambitions-shingle/docs/index.md

       text: World of Nuclear
       link: /about/world-of-nuclear
     - theme: alt
-      text: About
+      text: About Nuclear Ambitions
       link: /about/

 features:
   - title: World of Nuclear
     details: A digital platform for learning about nuclear energy.
 Join Zanzibar, Nuclear Hero, in his quest to empower the world.
-  - title: And more...
+  - title: Flux
-    details: What else can we do to help?
-Share your ideas with us.
+    details: Is X your ex-social-platform?
+Does BlueSky leave you blue?
+Does Reddit make you red in the face?
+Try fluxing your power on Flux.
 ---

-&copy;2024 Nuclear Ambitions LLC
+&copy;2025 Nuclear Ambitions LLC

 <span style="font-size:smaller">Photo by <a href="https://unsplash.com/@federi?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Patrick Federi</a> on <a href="https://unsplash.com/photos/white-smoke-coming-out-from-green-field-uvtUELc92SI?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a></span>